tier4/AutowareArchitectureProposal.iv/common/util/autoware_global_parameter_loader/Readme.md

 ## Usage

-Add launch file to below description to get global parameters in the node.
+Add the following lines to the launch file of the node in which you want to get global parameters.

 ```xml
 <!-- Global parameters -->